H.R. 5896: GRID Act

 Who benefits from H.R.
 5896?

-Utilities that opposed federal EV charging standards
+Utilities that opposed the federal EV-charging standard

-State utility regulators seeking more flexibility
+State utility regulators wanting more flexibility

-Lawmakers favoring narrower federal energy mandates
+Lawmakers favoring narrower federal energy policy

 Who is affected by H.R.
 5896?